macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  "Your royal father?
 A large fierce man with a black beard; you'll recall him if you try.
 He was king before you."

------------------------ Page 16-----------------------

-                                      15

  "Oh, him.
 Yes, it was very sad, a boar killed him."

- "Is that what ‘they' say, Your Grace?"
+ "Is that what 'they' say, Your Grace?"

  Joffrey frowned.
 Sansa felt that she ought to say something.
 What was it that Septa Mordane used to tell her?
-A lady's

-armor is courtesy, that was it.
+A lady's armor is courtesy, that was it.
 She donned her armor and said, "I'm sorry my lady mother took you captive, my lord."

- "A great many people are sorry for that," Tyrion replied, "and before I am done, some may be a deal sorrier . . . yet I thank

-you for the sentiment.
+ "A great many people are sorry for that," Tyrion replied, "and before I am done, some may be a deal sorrier . . . yet I thank you for the sentiment.
 Joffrey, where might I find your mother?"

  "She's with my council," the king answered.
 "Your brother Jaime keeps losing battles."
-He gave Sansa an angry look, as if

-it were her fault.
+He gave Sansa an angry look, as if it were her fault.
 "He's been taken by the Starks and we've lost Riverrun and now her stupid brother is calling himself a king."

  The dwarf smiled crookedly.
 "All sorts of people are calling themselves kings these days."

  Joff did not know what to make of that, though he looked suspicious and out of sorts.
 "Yes.
 Well.
-I am pleased you're not
+I am pleased you're not dead, Uncle.

-dead, Uncle.
 Did you bring me a gift for my name day?"

  "I did.
 My wits."

  "I'd sooner have Robb Stark's head," Joff said with a sly glance at Sansa.
 "Tommen, Myrcella, come."

  Sandor Clegane lingered behind a moment.
-"I'd guard that tongue of yours, little man," he warned, before he strode off after
+"I'd guard that tongue of yours, little man," he warned, before he strode off after his liege.

-his liege.

  Sansa was left with the dwarf and his monsters.
 She tried to think of what else she might say.
-"You hurt your arm," she

-managed at last.
+"You hurt your arm," she managed at last.

  "One of your northmen hit me with a morningstar during the battle on the Green Fork.
-I escaped him by falling off my
+I escaped him by falling off my horse."

-horse."
 His grin turned into something softer as he studied her face.
 "Is it grief for your lord father that makes you so sad?"

  "My father was a traitor," Sansa said at once.
 "And my brother and lady mother are traitors as well."
-That reflex she had
+That reflex she had learned quickly.

-learned quickly.
 "I am loyal to my beloved Joffrey."

  "No doubt.
 As loyal as a deer surrounded by wolves."

  "Lions," she whispered, without thinking.
 She glanced about nervously, but there was no one close enough to hear.

  Lannister reached out and took her hand, and gave it a squeeze.
-"I am only a little lion, child, and I vow, I shall not savage
+"I am only a little lion, child, and I vow, I shall not savage you."

-you."
 Bowing, he said "But now you must excuse me.
 I have urgent business with queen and council."

- Sansa watched him walk off, his body swaying heavily from side to side with every step, like something from a
+ Sansa watched him walk off, his body swaying heavily from side to side with every step, like something from a grotesquerie.

-grotesquerie.
 He speaks more gently than Joffrey, she thought, but the queen spoke to me gently too.
-He's still a Lannister, her

-brother and Joff's uncle, and no friend.
-Once she had loved Prince Joffrey with all her heart, and admired and trusted his

-mother, the queen.
+He's still a Lannister, her brother and Joff's uncle, and no friend.
+Once she had loved Prince Joffrey with all her heart, and admired and trusted his mother, the queen.
 They had repaid that love and trust with her father's head.
 Sansa would never make that mistake again.

- CHAPTER 3
+CHAPTER 3  TYRION

- TYRION

  In the chilly white raiment of the Kingsguard, Ser Mandon Moore looked like a corpse in a shroud.
-"Her Grace left orders,

-the council in session is not to be disturbed."
+"Her Grace left orders, the council in session is not to be disturbed."

  "I would be only a small disturbance, ser."
 Tyrion slid the parchment from his sleeve.
-"I bear a letter from my father, Lord

-Tywin Lannister, the Hand of the King.
+"I bear a letter from my father, Lord Tywin Lannister, the Hand of the King.
 There is his seal."

- "Her Grace does not wish to be disturbed," Ser Mandon repeated slowly, as if Tyrion were a dullard who had not heard him

-the first time.
+ "Her Grace does not wish to be disturbed," Ser Mandon repeated slowly, as if Tyrion were a dullard who had not heard him the first time.

- Jaime had once told him that Moore was the most dangerous of the Kingsguard—excepting himself, always—because his

-face gave no hint as what he might do next.
+ Jaime had once told him that Moore was the most dangerous of the Kingsguard—excepting himself, always—because his face gave no hint as what he might do next.
 Tyrion would have welcomed a hint.
-Bronn and Timett could likely kill the knight

-if it came to swords, but it would scarcely bode well if he began by slaying one of Joffrey's protectors.
-Yet if he let the man

-turn him away, where was his authority?
+Bronn and Timett could likely kill the knight if it came to swords, but it would scarcely bode well if he began by slaying one of Joffrey's protectors.
+Yet if he let the man turn him away, where was his authority?
 He made himself smile.
 "Ser Mandon, you have not met my companions.
-This is

-Timett son of Timett, a red hand of the Burned Men.
+This is Timett son of Timett, a red hand of the Burned Men.
 And this is Bronn.
-Perchance you recall Ser Vardis Egen, who was

-captain of Lord Arryn's household guard?"
+Perchance you recall Ser Vardis Egen, who was captain of Lord Arryn's household guard?"

  "I know the man."
 Ser Mandon's eyes were pale grey, oddly flat and lifeless.